Minden Blake: Battle of Britain

+Circus offensive

-In January 1941, Blake's award of the Distinguished Flying Cross was announced.
-The published citation read: Soon afterwards, the squadron moved to Dorset, where it was to operate from Warmwell.
-It began to re-equip with the Supermarine Spitfire Mk IIa and changed duties; instead of defensive patrols, it began to undertake offensive operations to occupied France and Belgium.
-On 11 March, he shared in the destruction of a Messerschmitt Me 109 and the same month was mentioned in despatches for his work as squadron leader.
+In February No. 234 Squadron moved to Warmwell, where it began to re-equip with the Spitfire Mk IIa and changed duties; instead of only defensive patrols, it began to undertake offensive operations over occupied France and Belgium as part of the RAF's Circus offensive.
+On 11 March, Blake shared in the destruction of a Messerschmitt Bf 110 heavy fighter to the southwest of the Isle of Portland.
+Later that month, he was mentioned in despatches.

-Blake shot down a Ju 88 in May 1941, followed by a Me 109 just a few days later.
-On 10 July, while escorting Bristol Blenheims of Bomber Command on an attack on shipping at Cherbourg, the squadron was attacked by a formation of Me 109s.
-He managed to destroy two of these but his Spitfire was damaged by enemy fire in the course of the encounter and he was forced to ditch in the English Channel.
-His aircraft sank before he could extricate himself.
-He was able to kick free and on reaching the surface inflated his emergency dinghy.
-He drifted towards the Isle of Man for several hours before being picked by an Air Sea Rescue Services launch.
+Blake shot down a Ju 88 south of the Isle of Portland on 8 May, and this was followed by the destruction of a Messerschmitt Bf 109 fighter near Swanage four days later.
+On 10 July, while escorting Bristol Blenheim light bombers on an attack on shipping at Cherbourg, the squadron was attacked by a formation of Bf 109s.
+Blake managed to destroy two of these but his Spitfire was damaged by enemy fire in the course of the encounter and he was forced to ditch in the English Channel.
+His aircraft sank before he could extricate himself but he was able to kick free and on reaching the surface inflated his emergency dinghy.
+He paddled towards England for several hours before being picked by an Air Sea Rescue Services launch.

-At the start of August, Blake was commander of a fighter wing made up of Polish squadrons, operating from RAF Exeter.
-His period in command was brief for on 21 September he was appointed wing leader at No. 10 Group's RAF Portreath.
-One of the last major engagements of the year for Blake was in October.
-He led a wing of Spitfires that was one of five such formations covering a bombing raid on St. Omer mounted by Blenheims.
-By this time, German defensive operations was causing high casualties among the RAF, which subsequently saw a reduction in these missions over the winter months.
-At the end of the year, he was promoted to acting wing commander.
+At the start of August, Blake was made an acting wing commander and appointed leader of the Polish Wing, a fighter wing made up of Polish squadrons, operating from Exeter.
+His period in command was brief for on 21 September he was appointed wing leader of No. 10 Group's Portreath Wing.
+One of the last major engagements of the year for Blake was in October, when he led the Portreath Wing to St. Omer as part of the escort for Blenheims bombing the town.
+The RAF was experiencing a high casualty rate by this time, so there was a reduction in offensive missions over the winter months.
+At the end of the year, he was formally appointed as a temporary wing commander.